-A permanent audit file and a current audit file are the two categories in which working papers of an audit are segregated.
+A permanent audit file and a current audit file are two categories in which the working papers of an audit are segregated.
 But what are audit working papers?

 Audit working papers refer to the documentation of the planning and execution of an audit engagement.
 They are essentially a record of audit procedures performed by the auditor while auditing his client’s books, relevant audit evidence obtained, and the conclusions reached by him.

 It is very important that an auditor should maintain proper working papers to demonstrate the audit work.
 The purpose of the working papers is to demonstrate that the audit is and has been conducted in adherence to the basic principles.
 The working papers include the documents prepared or obtained by the auditor and retained by him in connection to the audit.
 They include all evidence gathered by the auditor that work has been performed in conformity with relevant auditing standards.

 Auditors maintain a variety of working papers for each audit engagement every year.
 The audit working papers that are maintained for the current year and are relevant to the current year’s audit engagement are referred to as “current working papers”.
 On the other hand, sometimes working papers that are relevant to more than one audit engagement are often retained separately in a file known as “permanent working papers”.
 These files may be of continuous use by the auditor and may include details about the auditee’s business and accounting system.

 Further, the audit working papers (both current and permanent) prepared for a client and its audit engagement are usually detailed enough for another auditor, who is adequately experienced and competent but unfamiliar with the client, to obtain an overall understanding of the engagement.

 As understood from above, in the case of recurrent audits, some working paper files may be divided into two categories: permanent audit file and current audit file: where the former contains information of continuing importance, and the latter provides information relevant to a single audit period.